tyleretters/perfect-bootstrap-jekyll/_pages/about.md

 ---
 layout: page
 title: about
-permalink: /about/
+permalink: /about
 ---
+# About

-[this theme](https://github.com/tyleretters/perfect-bootstrap-jekyll) was created by tyler etters at [northern information](https://nor.the-rn.info).
+[This theme](https://github.com/tyleretters/perfect-bootstrap-jekyll) was created by Tyler Etters at [Northern Information](https://nor.the-rn.info).